 IMF: Tanzania has room for infrastructure funds

-The east African nation's is likely to expand by 6.2 percent in 2010 versus 5.5 percent last year, the fund said in a statement.
+The east African nation's economy is likely to expand by 6.2 percent in 2010 versus 5.5 percent last year, the fund said in a statement.
 It said inflation could fall to eight percent by June from 9.6 percent in February.

 “Creating additional fiscal space to enable the desired scaling-up of infrastructure investment can be achieved through a combination of measures,” the IMF said, citing higher revenues, efficiency measures and new financing.